-Rated Load and Nominal Life
+Load Rating and Nominal Life

-Basic dynamic load rating | Basic static load rating | |
+| Basic dynamic load rating | Basic static load rating | |

-Radial direction | C (indicated in the specification table) | C0 (indicated in the specification table) |
+| Radial direction | C (indicated in the dimensional table) | C0 (indicated in the dimensional table) |

-Reverse radial direction | CL=C | C0L=C0 |
+| Reverse-radial direction | CL=C | C0L=C0 |

-Lateral directions | CT=1.47C | C0T=1.73C0 |
+| Lateral directions | CT=1.47C | C0T=1.73C0 |

 Static Safety Factor fS

-fS | Static safety factor (see Table2 ) |
+| fS | Static safety factor (see Table 2 ) |

-fC | Contact factor (see Table3 ) |
+| fC | Contact factor (see Table 3 ) |

-C0 | Basic static load rating (N) |
+| C0 | Basic static load rating (N) |

-PC | Calculated load (N) |
+| PC | Calculated load (N) |

-Static Safety Factor (Guideline)
+Estimates of the Static Safety Factor

-Treat the values in Table 2 as estimates for the lower limit of the static safety factor based on operating conditions.
+Treat the values in Table 2 as estimates for the lower limit of the static safety factor based on the operating conditions.

-Load conditions1 | Lower limit of fS |
+| Load conditions1 | Lower limit of fS |

-Without vibration or impact | 1 to 1.3 |
+| Without vibration or impacts | 1 to 1.3 |

-With vibration or impact | 2 to 7 |
+| With vibration or impacts | 2 to 7 |

 Calculating the Nominal Life